Canon 6D vs Nikon D3500

 - More compact: Is smaller (124x97mm vs 145x111mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 405g or 53 percent) and is thus easier to take along.

 - Longer lasting: Gets more shots (1550 versus 1090) out of a single battery charge.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was introduced into a lower priced category (80 percent cheaper at launch).

 - More modern: Reflects 5 years and 11 months of technical progress since the 6D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the D3500 emerges as the winner of the match-up (10 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D3500 comes out slightly ahead of the 6D (10 : 9 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 6D and the Nikon D3500 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera listing whether the two cameras rank among the cream of the crop.